 Cleveland Golf set out to challenge 3 tour pro’s at a game of Target Practice, but this was no ordinary test of skill, they were up against 3 of the England & Wales Blind Golf’s best and to make it more even, the Tour Pro’s were blind folded.

 Chloe Allyn presents the challenge in the below video with Danish Pro Soren Kjeldsen, Irish Pro Shane Lowry and New Zealander Ryan Fox taking on Andy, James and Barry.

 (Please note: There is limited commentary on the below video with some sections having none)

 Blind Golf may not have been something you have ever thought about, but plenty of people play the game using guides to assist in lining up the shot and giving an idea of the conditions the player has ahead of them.

 The video below will give you a brief idea of how the game is played.

 Don’t forget you can get involved as a volunteer or as a player at anytime, feel free to contact us to find out more.

-Below are links to some organisations that may be of interest to you, these are usually organisations in the golfing world or supports of the charity.
-Clicking the image will take you to thier site in a new browser window.
+Below are links to some organisations that may be of interest to you.
+These are usually organisations in the golfing world or supporters of the charity.
+Clicking the image will take you to their site in a new browser window.